Already have an account?

 Many people think they are limited to one career in their life.
 If you feel your career path is taking you nowhere, you are lacking drive and passion or the industry you work in is suffering from the Coronavirus outbreak, don’t be scared of change!
 The truth is, nowadays, people are expected to change careers 4-7 times in a lifetime.
 Whilst this is a big decision to make and should be carefully considered, it is encouraging for those feeling reluctant to change careers for fear of lack of job opportunities.

 Especially now, it is of high importance to be on top of the economic development of different industries and make the most out of the career alternatives that hold more prospects.
-If you’ve been following business news you are well aware that most companies relying on personal interaction or less essential goods markets are having a hard time stepping in this new reality.
-The same goes for advertisement companies since fewer businesses are willing to spend their budget on ads.
-Yet, companies engaged with online communication, education, digital entertainment, or essential goods supply and delivery seem to be doing fine if not better during the current pandemic.
+If you’ve been following business news, then you are well aware that most companies relying on personal interaction or less essential goods markets are having a hard time stepping in this new reality.
+The same goes for advertisement companies, since fewer businesses are willing to spend their budget on ads.
+Yet, companies engaged with online communication, education, digital entertainment, or essential goods supply and delivery seem to be doing fine - if not better - during the current pandemic.

 This might put you in the position to consider working in industries you never initially found attractive.
 For example, it will be a better idea to find a job in eCommerce than it will be to search for opportunities in the travel/hospitality industry at the moment.
-In this way, you increase your chances to get employed because of the obvious reason that businesses in growing industries are looking to hire more new people.
+In this way, you increase your chances to get employed.
+The reason is obvious - businesses in growing industries are looking to hire more new people.

 One of the main things to consider before changing your career path is adapting your skillset.
-We will have more on this on Day 3, but for now, it is important to understand that changing careers will require at least some work in order to keep up with the competition.
+We will discuss this in more detail on Day 3, but for now, it is important to understand that changing careers will require some work in order to keep up with the competition.
 Some careers do require basic skills and core values that lend themselves to other careers.
 For example, if you are a blogger or content creator who speaks multiple languages, your experience would lend itself nicely to translation or website localisation.
 In contrast, someone who has spent years studying IT may find there is a lot to learn when switching to a career such as sales.
 These examples should help you understand what career changes would be easier than others.
 However, anything is possible if you are willing to put in the work required.

 Consider Discovering Somewhere New